anynone/mmpassword/README.md

 ### Password Generator

-- Generate strong 16-character passwords
+- Configurable password length from 4 to 64 characters, with 16 as the default
-- Includes uppercase, lowercase, digits, and special characters
+- Choose uppercase letters, lowercase letters, digits, and special characters
+- Uses cryptographically secure randomness
+- Ensures every enabled character type appears at least once
-- Built into the password field editor
+- Built into the password field editor for one-click generation

 ### Search